ndabholkar/python-utilities/README.md

 - Python 3.8+
 - requests
 - beautifulsoup4 (required for the scrapers: NewsScraper and AmazonPriceTracker)
-- FileUtils uses only the Python standard library (no extra dependencies)
+- FileUtils and VideoFilenameFixer use only the Python standard library (no extra dependencies)

 Install dependencies